 The World Health Organization estimates that over 300 million individuals suffer from depression globally.
 Even though many people suffer sadness, every person’s unique set of risk factors will play a role in the development of the disorder.

 Genetics is one of the aspects over which you have no influence.
-There are certain things that can be changed, though, including your nutrition.
+Certain things can be changed, though, including your nutrition.
 Change may help lower your risk even if it won’t always avoid depression.

 Understanding the variables that may increase one’s lifetime risk of developing depression is beneficial, regardless of one’s ability to control them.
 It is important to keep in mind that scientists are still trying to determine what part each component plays.
 It’s not a guarantee that one will get depression just because she/he has one or more of the risk factors.